dkrutskikh/actions-toolkit-dart/README.md

   // Do stuff
   core.info('Output to the actions build log');

+  core.notice('This is a message that will also emit an annotation');
 }
 catch (err) {
   core.error('Error $err, action may still succeed though');